PlamediD/LeetCode_By_Plamedi_Diakubama/README.md

 # LeetCode
-This will contains leetcode problems that I have solved.
+This will contains all leetcode problems that I have solved.

 Programming language used: C#